 - Thanks to important decisions made by Colorado lawmakers, along with implementation of federal health reform, Colorado has made great strides in ensuring that our kids have access to health insurance.
 However, progress has stalled in recent years and substantial disparities remain in health insurance coverage and access to quality health care services among Colorado kids and families.

 What the Children's Campaign is Doing

-With the support of the Children’s Campaign, meaningful policy has been passed at the federal and state levels over the last few years to lay the foundation for getting kids the care they need, when and where they need it.
-Our priority now is to make sure those polices are implemented appropriately and to build upon them.
-All Colorado children should have health coverage and the opportunity to grow up healthy and strong with support at home, school, and the community.
+With the support of the Children’s Campaign, meaningful policy has been passed at both the federal and state level over the last few years to lay the foundation for getting kids the care they need, when and where they need it.
+Our priority now is to build upon these policies and make sure they are implemented appropriately.
+All Colorado children should have health coverage and the opportunity to grow up healthy and strong.
 The Children’s Campaign is focused on the following key policy priorities: